Blog

 With ArtPlacer’s Room Mockups, you just need to take a picture of your painting, upload them, and “drag and drop” them to a chosen room.
 Play around with the lighting and shadow options to enhance how the piece looks and give the image a real-life look by adding a customer frame: with a few clicks you can design your own frames with a particular width, material, mat, and color!
 In a couple of minutes, you’ll have a social media-worthy cropped image to share or save.

-Now is time to take your watercolor paints and begin creating your next piece
+Now is time to take your watercolor paints and begin creating your next piece!

 Comments